 HANLEY.
-ADDPTION OF THE NATIONAL PRINTION. -On Wednesday evening, a very numerous and enthusiastic meeting was held in the "Christian Brethren's" Mr. Henry Foster, an old and staunch friend of the popular cause, was unanimously chosen to preside, and after making a few observations upon the duty of the people at the present time, he called upon Mr. Edward Humphries to move the first reso-

-People's Charter, whole and entire.
-Mr. Maitland seconded the resolution, which was ably supported by Mr. Thomas Clark, and unanimously adopted.
-The National Petition was proposed by Mr. J

-Richards, seconded by Mr. J. Yates, supported by

-Mr. M'Grath, and carried by acclamation.
-A vote of thanks was then given to the chairman. to which he made a suitable response.
-After which, three cheers were stoutly given for the Charter three for Mr. O'Connor and the Northern Star; and,
+ADOPTION OF THE NATIONAL PETITION .- On Wed nesday evening, a very numerous and enthusiastic meeting was held in the "Christian Brethren's" Room.
+Mr. Henry Foster, an old and staunch friend of the popular cause, was unanimously chosen to preside, and after making a few observations upon the duty of the people at the present time, he called upon Mr. Edward Humphries to move the first resolution, as follows :- mously adopted.
+The National Petition was proposed by Mr. J. Richards, seconded by Mr. J. Yates, supported by Mr. M'Grath, and carried by acclamation.
+A vote of thanks was then given to the chairman, to which he made a suitable response.
+After which three cheers were stoutly given for the Charter three for Mr. O'Connor and the Northern Star; and the meeting separated.
 LIVERPOOL.